mrakgr/The-Spiral-Language/readme.md

             r, inl _ -> bck' o r b i s
 ```

 Propagating the adjoints into the biases is achieved through atomics.
 This is actual the only flaw in the whole kernel.
 Whereas before the training would be fully deterministic, this causes wide swings from run to run.
 The author saw the MIRNN range from 160 to 180 on the first epoch.
-With the biases frozen it gets 163 every time.
-That needs more investigating whether biases really should just be taken out or whether then net got lucky.
+With the biases frozen it gets 163 every time which makes the look like a joke, but the author intends to continue believing in their theoretical advantages.

 What the above function allows is using LN+Relu with any kind of map operation whether it be MI or something else, in either feedforward or recurrent networks.
 As a result the layer with the fully fused activation looks identical to the standard one.